-The Women’s Health Rehabilitation program at Bon Secours St. Francis was developed to address conditions and issues that uniquely affect women.
+The Women’s Pelvic Health Rehabilitation Program at Bon Secours St. Francis Therapy Centers was developed to address conditions and issues that are unique to the pelvic region.
 A woman’s body goes through many changes during a lifetime, and weakness or injury to muscles in the pelvic floor can cause health issues for women of all ages.

 Pelvic floor dysfunction can be treated successfully with physical therapy.
-Bon Secours St. Francis is committed to providing excellent quality pelvic floor therapy with state-of-the-art technology.
+Bon Secours St. Francis Therapy Centers is committed to providing excellent quality pelvic floor therapy with state-of-the-art technology.

 - Do you usually get a strong urge to urinate?